Imran3285/PortfolioProjects/README.md

 **TELECOM CUSTOMER TARGETING USING MACHINE LEARNING**

 Developed a machine learning model to help a telecom company optimize marketing for a new mobile contract.
-Using Orange for data cleaning, model tuning, and analysis, I tested logistic regression, decision tree, and neural network algorithms — selecting the neural network for its 77.5% accuracy.
+Used advanced statitics for data cleaning, model tuning, and deep insights, I tested logistic regression, decision tree, and neural network algorithms — selecting the neural network for its 77.5% accuracy.
 The model identified key customer factors influencing purchases, enabling data-driven targeting and improved marketing efficiency.